 Accounts Receivable: Cohu maintains an allowance for doubtful accounts for estimated losses resulting from the inability of its customers to make required payments.
-If the financial condition of Cohu's customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
+If the financial condition of Cohu's customers deteriorates, resulting in an impairment of their ability to make payments, additional allowances may be required.

 Warranty: Cohu provides for the estimated costs of product warranties in the period sales are recognized.
-Cohu's warranty obligation is affected by historical product shipment levels, product performance and material and labor costs incurred in correcting product performance problems.
+Cohu's warranty obligation estimates are affected by historical product shipment levels, product performance and material and labor costs incurred in correcting product performance problems.
 Should product performance, material usage or labor repair costs differ from Cohu's estimates, revisions to the estimated warranty liability would be required.

 Inventory: Cohu records valuation reserves on its inventory for estimated excess and obsolete inventory equal to the difference between the cost of inventory and the estimated market value based upon assumptions about future product demand and market conditions.
-If future product demand or market conditions are less or more favorable than those projected by management, changes to inventory reserves may be required.
+If future product demand or market conditions are less or more favorable than those projected by management or if continued modifications to products are required to meet specifications or other customer requirements, changes to inventory reserves may be required.